-Evaluating in the Developing World: A Canadian Evaluator’s Perspective
+Evaluating In The Global South: A Canadian Evaluator’s Perspective

 This article is rated as:

-Up until one month ago my evaluation experience was firmly rooted in Canada.
-From my academic endeavours to my career as an evaluator, I carried a perspective very specific to Canada and the developed world.
+Up until one month ago, my evaluation experience was firmly rooted in Canada.
+From my academic endeavours to my career as an evaluator, I carried a perspective very specific to Canada and the Global North.

-Like many young (ish) evaluators, I wanted to get international experience – more specifically I wanted to take on the challenge of doing evaluation work in a developing country.
-I’m a Credentialed Evaluator, how hard could it be?
+Like many young (ish) evaluators, I wanted to get international experience – more specifically, I wanted to evaluate a program in the Global South.
 Would it really be that different?
 Would I apply the same approach and methods?
-Would evaluation be welcomed with open arms?
 These were the types of questions I optimistically asked myself as I packed what I thought would be practical clothes and savvy travel gadgets before my long flight to Siem Reap, Cambodia.
-I would soon find out that I was incorrect in my optimism to copy and paste my evaluation perspective as well as my packing list.
+I would soon find out that I was incorrect in my assumption to copy and paste my evaluation perspective, as well as my packing list.

 Lesson #1